nycmeshnet/docs/content/hardware/config.md

 While still in System, scroll down to "upload configuration" and select sn2.cfg file you downloaded before

-Check that the device name "nycmesh-lbe-xxxx" matches your node building number e.g. "nycmesh-lbe-1234" (building number is usually the node number)
+Check that the device name "nycmesh-lbe-xxxx" matches your network building number e.g. "nycmesh-lbe-1234" (building number is usually the network number)

 Click save (twice if necessary).
 The username/password will be changed.
-Please mention your node number and that you’re looking for the new credentials on Slack in `#diy-install-support`, and they will be sent to you. **Please do not share them publicly!**
+Please mention your network number and that you’re looking for the new credentials on Slack in `#diy-install-support`, and they will be sent to you. **Please do not share them publicly!**

 To pair with the supernode or hub, go to Settings>Wireless and click the SSID "SELECT..." button.
 This will do a scan.
 Click the button next to the best AirMac AC signal. (-80 is bad, -50 is good, -62 is typical) Click "SELECT" and then "SAVE CHANGES" (twice if necessary)